Calcium, Hypercalcemia, Hypocalcemia, and the Parathyroid Glands

 A molecule of parathyroid hormone is a protein made of 84 amino acids.
-The hormone does its job by affecting the bones, the intestine and the kidneys.
+The hormone does its job by affecting the bones, the intestine, and the kidneys.
 In a healthy body, the level of PTH is adjusted to keep the calcium level in the blood constant.
-There are factors that can hinder this control of the calcium level, however.
+There are factors that can hinder this process, however.

-- Parathyroid hormone stimulates the activity of osteoclasts, which are cells in bone that break the bone down.
-The process releases calcium into the bloodstream.
-(Other cells called osteoblasts build bone.)
+- Parathyroid hormone stimulates the activity of osteoclasts, which are cells that break bone down.
+The process releases calcium ions into the bloodstream.
+(Calcium exists as ions in the body.)
+Other cells called osteoblasts build bone.

-- PTH increases the absorption of calcium from the digested food in the small intestine by promoting the formation of the active form of vitamin D. The vitamin helps calcium to pass from the small intestine into the bloodstream.
+- PTH increases the absorption of calcium from the digested food in the small intestine.
+It does this by promoting the formation of the active form of vitamin D. The vitamin helps calcium to pass from the small intestine into the bloodstream.

-- PTH stimulates calcium reabsorption in the kidneys so that the calcium isn't eliminated from the body in the urine.
-In the kidneys, calcium (which exists as calcium ions in the body) is filtered out of the blood into the kidney tubules.
-Some is then reabsorbed further along in the kidney tubules, passing from the tubules into the surrounding blood vessels.
+- PTH stimulates calcium reabsorption in the kidneys so that the chemical isn't eliminated from the body in the urine.
+In the kidneys, calcium is filtered out of the blood into the kidney tubules.
+Some is then reabsorbed further along in the kidney tubules and travels into the surrounding blood vessels.
 Any calcium that stays in the tubules is excreted in the urine.

-Parathyroid hormone also decreases the reabsorption of phosphorus in the kidney, reducing its level in the blood.
+Parathyroid hormone also decreases the reabsorption of phosphorus in the kidney, reducing its level in the blood and increasing the amount in urine.
 Phosphorus travels through the blood in the form of phosphate.

 Meaning of Hypo and Hyper

-In science, the prefix 'hypo" is used to refer to something that is too low or insufficient, as in hypocalcemia.
+In science, the prefix 'hypo" refers to something that is too low or insufficient, as in hypocalcemia.
 On the other hand, the prefix "hyper" refers to something that is too high or excessive, as in hypercalcemia.

 Primary Hyperparathyroidism and Hypercalcemia